ThePeacook/Blender-Portfolio/README.md

 - 0/10 - Texturing - Looked into a little
 - 0/10 - 3D Printing - Looked into a little.
 I own a 3D Printer
 - 0/10 - Rigging - Never looked into

-## My Weaknesses:
-- Rendering with lighting and transparency
-- I dislike using modifiers, as it makes it feel like I am not truly making those objects
+- 0/10 - Compositing - Never looked into

 ## Things I am currently not planning on doing:
 - 2D
 - Sculpting
-- Compositing
 - Geometry Nodes
 - Coding